garutilorenzo/k3s-oci-cluster/README.md

 compartment_ocid = "<compartment_ocid>"
 ```

-To find your tenency_ocid in the Ocacle Cloud console go to: Governance and Administration > Tenency details, then copy the OCID.
+To find your `tenency_ocid` in the Ocacle Cloud console go to: **Governance and Administration > Tenency details**, then copy the OCID.

-To find you user_ocid in the Ocacle Cloud console go to User setting (click on the icon in the top right corner, then click on User settings), click your username and then copy the OCID
+To find you `user_ocid` in the Ocacle Cloud console go to **User setting** (click on the icon in the top right corner, then click on User settings), click your username and then copy the OCID.

-The compartment_ocid is the same as tenency_ocid.
+The `compartment_ocid` is the same as `tenency_ocid`.

-The fingerprint is the fingerprint of your RSA key, you can find this vale under User setting > API Keys
+The fingerprint is the fingerprint of your RSA key, you can find this vale under **User setting > API Keys**.

 ### Pre flight checklist

-Once you have created the terraform.tfvars file edit the main.tf file (always in the *example/* directory) and set the following variables:
+Once you have created the terraform.tfvars file edit the `main.tf` file (always in the `example/` directory) and set the following variables:

 | Var   | Required | Desc |
 | ------- | ------- | ----------- |